ClarytyLLC/docs/src/docs/tutorials/pages/using-authentication-authorization-tokens.md

 }
 ```

-Since our Sandbox is an interactive, browser-based application that requires
-the user be logged into the platform, it implicitly will only use the user-scoped
-session token.
-It isn't ideal for testing with or troubleshooting the other
+The Sandbox is an interactive and browser-based application that requires the user to be logged into the platform, and requires user tokens.
+You cannot use the Sandbox for testing or troubleshooting the other token types.

-token types.
-For this purpose (only) we use a raw HTTP client such as `curl`.
+We could use a raw HTTP client such as `curl` to test and troubleshoot:

 ```bash
 curl https://api.veritone.com/v3/graphql \